maxieds/ChameleonProxgrindAndroid-FullDisclosure/README.md

 ## Prior disclosure to the vendor

 In accordance with the guidelines for reporting to BugTraq [here](https://www.securityfocus.com/archive/1/description#0.1.8), I will first point out that a clear detailed report of the problem in this vulnerability has been made to the [vendor's contact point](mailto:dennis@rfidresearchgroup.com).
 Their response after I gave them a clear window to respond was to make the following comments to me quickly:
+>Re: Concerns with the Proxgrind Android app (com.proxgrind.chameleon)
+>
 >So what am I suppose to do or what can I do to help with your problem ?
 >
 >I think it is better you state your concerns and bulletin it so I can go to my CTO with a more details on your concerns and how we can achieve more together ?